-Australian citizens or residents under 12 years of age will be treated as though they were fully vaccinated for the purposes of travel arrangements.
+Children under 12 years of age will be treated as though they were fully vaccinated for the purposes of travel arrangements.
 Their age will be demonstrated by their passport.

 Australian citizens and permanent residents departing Australia who cannot be vaccinated for medical reasons should present their Australian COVID-19 digital certificate or immunisation history statement to prove their contraindication (these may indicate a 'valid to' date).